 The Eden will run where the Eden ran

-Now, this is where legend and reality have some difficulty getting along: Uther Pendragon, if he ever existed, was a 5th or 6th century British chieftan, however, Pendragon Castle shows no sign of construction before the Norman period.
+Now, this is where legend and reality have some difficulty getting along: Uther Pendragon, if he ever existed, was a 5th or 6th-century British chieftain, however, Pendragon Castle shows no sign of construction before the Norman period.

-Pendragon Castle was attacked by Scots on at least 2 occasions; in 1342 and 1541.
-After the later attack the castle fell into disrepair until it passed into the ownership of Lady Anne Clifford.
-In 1660 Lady Clifford rebuilt the castle, and added various outbuildings, including a bakehouse, brewery, and stables.
-Lady Anne's successors stripped the castle of anything useful, and left it to moulder into a picturesque ruin.
+Pendragon Castle was attacked by Scots on at least two occasions; in 1342 and 1541.
+After the later attack, the castle fell into disrepair until it passed into the ownership of Lady Anne Clifford.
+In 1660 Lady Clifford rebuilt the castle and added various outbuildings, including a bakehouse, brewery, and stables.
+Lady Anne's successors stripped the castle of anything useful and left it to moulder into a picturesque ruin.

 About Pendragon Castle